KevinB04/professional-readme-generator/README.md

   For this assignment, I was asked to create a professional README generator using the command line interface.
 You will now be able to create your own README by running this app.

   ## Installation
-  You may fork the repo from this GitHub repo.
+  You may fork the repo from my GitHub.
 I recommend installing [Node.js](https://nodejs.org/en/) so that you have the ability to successfully run this project in your Visual Studio Code.

   ## Usage
+  1. Open up your terminal and verify that you are in the correct path.
+  2. Run node index.js and you will notice a list of questions for you to answer.
+  3. After you answer the questions, check your README.md file for your personalized README.
   ![professional-readme-generator](/assets/images/README.jpg)

   ## Tests